 Some childcare providers request a retainer fee to be paid by the student to retain a childcare place for the following term or academic year, even if the student is not using childcare for the period.
-As a retainer fee is part of childcare costs, students who have started their course and are not in their final year may use CCG to pay for retainer fees charged by childcare providers.
-See also section 6.14 below, where students are required to pay deposit payments prior to the start of their course.
+As a retainer fee is part of childcare costs, students who are not in their final year may use CCG to pay for retainer fees charged by childcare providers.